Climate change not the main driver of Madagascar food crisis, scientists find

 “The occurrence of poor rains as observed from July 2019 to June 2021 in southern Madagascar has not significantly increased due to human-caused climate change.
 While the observations and models combine to indicate a small shift toward more droughts like the 2019-21 event as a consequence of climate change, these trends remain overwhelmed by natural variability.”

-Instead, the study highlights the “high pre-existing levels of vulnerability to food insecurity” in the region.
-The authors say that poverty, poor infrastructure and dependence on rain-fed agriculture are the main drivers of the drought, adding that the impacts were “compounded by Covid-19 restrictions and pest infestations”.
+Instead, the study highlights the “high pre-existing levels of vulnerability to food insecurity” that have seen the drought turn into a food crisis.
+The authors say that poverty, poor infrastructure and dependence on rain-fed agriculture are the main drivers, adding that the impacts were “compounded by Covid-19 restrictions and pest infestations”.

 This result is consistent with previous research and a conclusion from the most recent Intergovernmental Panel on Climate Change (IPCC) sixth assessment report (AR6) that any perceptible changes in drought would only emerge in this region if global average temperatures exceed 2C above pre-industrial levels, according to the study.